Damai-SHAKTI/material-looking-website/README.md

 # material-looking-website
-A simple material looking website.
+A simple material looking website with dark and light theme support.
 This is my old school project, I wish to share it online.
 Note that it's only made for ```desktop``` and not for ```phones```.

 ### Live Website: